The one tool for secure AI-assisted development

 • โ›” Strict Mode: Gemini paid-tier only

 Describe your task.
 A dedicated Claude Code conductor breaks it into subtasks and dispatches up to five agents in parallel, each picked by capability scores across ten skill categories, with a token-cost forecast you see before anything runs.
-Agents share a memory store with semantic search, message each other for handoffs, and stream every tool call into a live activity feed.
-Pause, cancel, or steer any agent mid-run without losing progress.
-When the swarm finishes, review the diff hunk-by-hunk, run the tests, and accept or reject each change before it lands.
-The built-in AI Security Center applies defense in depth around hosted models: every prompt is scanned against 70+ secret patterns, oversize code or .env pastes are flagged, every Gemini launch is checked for paid-tier credentials, and every outbound launch + endpoint lands in a local JSONL audit log so you can see what actually went out.
+They message each other for handoffs and stream every tool call into a live activity feed; pause, cancel, or steer any agent mid-run without losing progress, and when the swarm finishes, review the diff hunk-by-hunk, run the tests, and accept or reject each change before it lands.

 Free forever Termpolis is free and open source, and will always remain free.
 If it's useful to you, consider sponsoring the project.